luketych/Dev_Playground--opencode-agent_management--pm/actionable.🟢/milestones/main/m3_tui_interaction.md

 ## Notes
 - User flow now matches the PRD vision for interactivity.
 - Sets up asynchronous infrastructure for the linking step.

+## Progress
+- Tasks 1-3-1 through 1-3-3 are complete and in `tasks/review`.
+- Tasks 1-3-4 and 1-3-4b are in progress pending PR #11 (scripted E2E harness).